Public ratings based on secrecy, subjectivity, and bias*

 |Qualified (to some degree)||16||3||84%||16%|

-LACBA’s 2020 judicial evaluation committee, per its own information, includes hardly anyone from nongovernmental organizations and non from academia or judicial offices, for example.
+LACBA’s 2020 judicial evaluation committee, per its own information, includes hardly anyone from nongovernmental organizations and none from academia or judicial offices, for example.
 Only 38% of the evaluation committee were females.
 All evaluation committee members were appointed by the LACBA president; one single person.

 LACBA does not disclose the reasons for its individual ratings, which thus remain secret towards the general public.
 That is secret labelling of professionals in 2020 by a group of powerful people seeking to influence election results via secrecy and anonymity.
 Candidates could release their ratings themselves, but have no realistic, corresponding place to do so.
 In contrast, LACBA publishes their opinions on their website and in email blast(s).

 LACBA’s “appeal” process is to the same body, just the entire committee instead of a subgroup.
 This is an obvious and serious conflict of interest.

 Shine the light on secret "ratings" based on subjectivity by self-selected clubs!

 * The above is an opinion made by a group of concerned voters.